NuGet/Home/designs/FloatingStableAndPrerelease.md

 ## Non-Goals

 * Support for more than 1 prerelease label in floating versions.
 This is out of scope, because there is no way today with the prerelease only floating versions.
 As such it can be treated as a separate feature.
+* Floating versions are only supported for top level packages in the project, not in the nuspec.
+This is not going to change.

 ## Solution